open-xchange/appsuite-middleware/documentation/administration/http_client_configuration.md

 ```

-As you may have already noticed, `com.openenexchange.httpclient.icalfeed.connectionTimeout` and
+As you may have already noticed, `com.openenexchange.httpclient.icalfeed.connectTimeout` and
 `com.openenexchange.httpclient.icalfeed.connectionPerRoute` have not been set.
-Instead of falling back to the default values, the values from `com.openexchange.calendar.ical.connectionTimeout` and
+Instead of falling back to the default values, the values from `com.openexchange.calendar.ical.connectTimeout` and
 `com.openexchange.calendar.ical.maxConnectionsPerRoute` will be used for the client configuration.
 Further the values for the legacy properties `com.openexchange.calendar.ical.maxConnections` and
 `com.openexchange.calendar.ical.socketReadTimeout` will **be overwritten**  by the new properties